- Eczema is a common skin condition where your skin becomes dry, itchy and easily irritated.

 Eczema is a common skin condition that affects both children and adults.
 It’s also known as atopic eczema, atopic dermatitis and allergic eczema.

-People with eczema find it hard to keep the moisture in their skin, so it becomes dry and easily irritated.
+People with eczema have skin that doesn’t keep the moisture in very well, so it becomes dry and easily irritated.
 This causes chemicals to be released, which worsens the irritation and makes you want to scratch.
 But scratching only makes your skin more itchy and so the cycle repeats itself.
 This can be very frustrating.